Table of Contents here.

 “Sorry, Olympia didn’t tell me anything.
 I don’t think I will know anything about the movie premiere until tomorrow,” Hopper said.
 He paused, then continued.
 “However, you’ll love this.
 I am having lunch with Lola in a few minutes to talk about my next book.”

 “Sweet Jesus, that’s delicious news!
 I want you to tell me everything about it later.
-I just hope you have lunch with her in a public place,” Ingrid said, “where there will be witnesses.”
+I just hope you have lunch in a public place,” Ingrid said, “where there will be witnesses.”

 Continue to Chapter 6 here.